- REBNY Value Proposition

 - Benefits & Rewards

 - Looking for a NYC real estate broker?

 - Sponsorship Opportunities

 - GIVING BACK

-- The average asking rent per square foot (psf) for all Manhattan retail space rose 4.9% from last year to $108.
+- The average asking rent per square foot (psf) for all Manhattan retail space was $107, nearly unchanged from last year.

-- Average asking ground floor rent psf in each of the fourteen major corridors surveyed showed a percentage increase, ranging from 4.4% to 85.9%, compared to last year.
+- Average asking ground floor rent psf in eleven of the fourteen major corridors surveyed showed a percentage increase, ranging from 7% to 120% when compared to last year.